Chris Williamson (politician): Views on handling of antisemitism allegations

 In 2017, Williamson said that attacks on Corbyn's handling of antisemitism within the Labour Party were "proxy wars and bullshit" and that "I'm not saying it never ever happens but it is a really dirty, lowdown trick, particularly the antisemitism smears.
 Many people in the Jewish community are appalled by what they see as the weaponisation of antisemitism for political ends."
 Marie van der Zyl, the Board of Deputies vice-president, said that Williamson should "show solidarity with those suffering racism within his own party rather than blaming the victims".
 Williamson described antisemitism as being "utterly repugnant and a scourge on society, which is why I stand in absolute solidarity with anyone who is subjected to antisemitic abuse".
 He added that his critics' "accusations of anti-Semitism (against him) were positively sinister" and "highly offensive and hurtful" in suggesting "that I was an anti-Semite myself, yet I have fought racism all my adult life".

 In April 2018, Williamson referenced Ken Livingstone: "We've got these ridiculous suspensions and expulsions from the party" made "in the most grotesque and unfair way".
 Supporting Len McCluskey, who had accused some Labour MPs of using the issue of antisemitism in campaigning against Corbyn, he described some of his colleagues as "malcontents" who were "completely out of step with party members" and voters, but that deselection of MPs was "a matter for Labour Party members in each constituency and not a matter for me or indeed Len".
 In January 2019, during a visit to Derbyshire, Jeremy Corbyn defended Williamson, saying that "Chris Williamson is a very good, very effective Labour MP.
 He's a very strong anti-racist campaigner.
 He is not anti-semitic in any way."

-In his 2022 memoir, Williamson detailed his belief that the Labour party handled accusations of antisemitism poorly.
-He characterized the situation as a fake crisis.
-He criticized MP Naz Shah's for apologizing for her past antisemitic comments and that one of her most infamous social media posts, suggesting Jewish Israelis move to the US, was a reasonable statement.
-He also states that he would not cave under pressure from he describes as "a coordinated smear operation by the Zionist lobby", a group in which Williamson, in the view of one reviewer, appears to include "the Community Security Trust, Board of Deputies of British Jews and Jewish Leadership council, Campaign Against Antisemitism, BICOM and the Jewish Labour Movement".
+In his 2022 memoir, Williamson detailed his belief that the Labour Party handled accusations of antisemitism poorly.
+He characterised the situation as a fake crisis.
+He has also stated that he would not cave under pressure from what he describes as "a coordinated smear operation by the Zionist lobby", a group in which Williamson, in the view of one reviewer, appears to include "the Community Security Trust, Board of Deputies of British Jews and Jewish Leadership Council, Campaign Against Antisemitism, BICOM and the Jewish Labour Movement".